KevinWorkman/HappyCoding/tutorials/java/index.md

 sort-key: 400
 ---

-<h1>Java Tutorials</h1>
+# Java Tutorials

-<p>These tutorials assume you're already familiar with the basics of programming and that you've already read <a href="/tutorials/processing/">the Processing tutorials</a>.
-You can build on that knowledge to "graduate" to Java!</p>
+These tutorials assume you're already familiar with the basics of programming and that you've already read [the Processing tutorials](/tutorials/processing/).
+You can build on that knowledge to "graduate" to Java!

 {% include url-thumbnail.html url="/tutorials/java/setup" %}
 {% include url-thumbnail.html url="/tutorials/java/hello-world" %}